LEAN-96/RAG-Demystified/README.md

 $$p_{\theta}(y_i|x, z, y_{1:i-1})$$
 ==

 In practice, the question and retrieved documents are injected in a prompt and given to the generator (LLM) to answer the question based on the retrieved documents.
-This called prompt injection could look this in an JSON format:
+This is called prompt injectionl.
+For the [DPR](https://github.com/facebookresearch/DPR) they used a JSON format which looks like following:

     [
         {